Market won't play ball with BOJ's new rate regime

 "It's not a fixed peg but rather a 'managed float'," said one of the officials.

-The BOJ has used an aggressive bond buying programme, which runs at 80 trillion yen (609.24 billion pounds) a year, to keep rates down to help the fragile economy, and officials said they would not rule out buying fewer, or even selling bonds, to prevent yields from falling too much.
+The BOJ has used an aggressive bond buying program, which runs at 80 trillion yen ($790 billion) a year, to keep rates down to help the fragile economy, and officials said they would not rule out buying fewer, or even selling bonds, to prevent yields from falling too much.

 But not everyone is convinced that would work.